 - Shell ear, which is when part of the outer rim of the ear is missing

 - Lop ear, which is when the ear tips fold down and forward

 Overall, Dr. Porter’s goal is to create a natural-looking ear that can help children grow up to be confident in their appearance.

-Patients in the Washington, DC, area who are unhappy with the shape, size, or position of their ears can greatly benefit from an otoplasty.
+Patients who are unhappy with the shape, size, or position of their ears can greatly benefit from an otoplasty.
 The procedure has numerous psychological benefits and can improve a patient’s life in many ways.